 Be as discreet as possible.
 If local laws permit, conceal a handgun.
-Other options are to keep non-lethal weapons like bear pepper spray and stun guns.
+Other options are to carry non-lethal weapons, like bear pepper spray and stun guns.
+Self-defense options include:

-These items are more geared for the urban dweller, although applicable to a rural environment for long term survival.
+These items are more geared for the urban dweller, although they are applicable to a rural environment for long-term survival.

 When cities get locked down, the chain link fencing goes up.
 I don’t know about you, but I sure wouldn’t like to be contained or detained for any reason.
 The Knipex bolt cutters are really compact and will cut through a chain link fence like a hot knife through butter.

 Along with that, the ability to open up a fire hydrant or close a gas main is also important.
-The Ontario SPAX tool is perfect for these purposes and works as a gas main wrench, hydrant wrench, pry bar, and axe.
+The Ontario SPAX tool is perfect for this.
+It works as a gas main wrench, hydrant wrench, pry bar, and axe.

 Documents and Money

-When leaving your house and not knowing when you’re coming home, make sure you have copies of all important documents on an encrypted USB flash drive.
+When you leave your house, you don’t know when will come home.
+Make sure you have copies of all important documents on an encrypted USB flash drive.
 Although not an exhaustive list, here are some documents to consider saving: